z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

 Spectrum.

-The answer can be found by running our compilation command again with -v instead of -vn and looking for the -I argument on the zsdccp command.
+The answer can be found by running our compilation command again with -v instead of -vn and looking for the -isystem argument on the z88dk-ucpp command.
 How this affects the compilation is beyond the scope of a getting started guide, but suffice to say it shows that when using the zsdcc compiler the header files come from this
 directory: